SherlockGn/NekoProxyApp/readme.md

 Neko Proxy App is a powerful node-based application that provides a flexible and customizable proxy server solution.
 It utilizes various technologies such as Express, express-http-proxy, Sequelize, PM2, Vue3, and element-plus to offer a comprehensive backend and frontend environment.
 This README.md file serves as a guide to understanding the features and functionalities of the Neko Proxy App.

+## Demo environment

+We have created a demo environment for the Neko Proxy App, allowing you to explore and test its features and configuration options.
+You can access the demo [here](https://nekogong.gitee.io/neko-proxy-app).
+Please note that the demo is a static hosted web page designed for demonstration purposes only.
+It provides a safe environment to familiarize yourself with the app's functionalities without affecting live data or making permanent changes.
+Any actions or modifications you make within the demo will not be recorded, and all changes will be reset upon refreshing the browser.

 ## Features

 The Neko Proxy App primarily focuses on four main functions: